 Read Rust collects interesting posts related to the Rust programming language.
 It is run by Wesley Moore with contributions from the Rust community.
 Find me on Twitter or Mastodon.
-You can support my work on Patreon.
+You can support my work via GitHub Sponsors.

 Read Rust is an open source project.
 The source code and issue tracker are hosted on GitHub.

 I am a proponent of the open web and as a result the content of Read Rust is available in a number of machine readable formats.
 There are feeds available for the whole site, as well as each of the categories: